David Pollock, 3rd Viscount Hanworth: Background

-A great-grandson of Ernest Pollock, 1st Viscount Hanworth, a former Master of the Rolls, Hanworth succeeded to the viscountcy (and baronetcy) upon his father's death in 1996 and took his seat in the House of Lords until the House of Lords Act in 1999 removed his automatic right to sit in Parliament.
+A great-grandson of Ernest Pollock, 1st Viscount Hanworth, a former Master of the Rolls, Hanworth succeeded to the viscountcy upon his father's death in 1996 and took his seat in the House of Lords until the House of Lords Act in 1999 removed his automatic right to sit in Parliament.
 He chose not to stand in the election by Labour hereditary peers to select two of their number to remain in Parliament after this Act came into force.
 Hanworth stood but was unsuccessful in the by-election caused by the death of Lord Milner in 2003.
 Willing to work in the Lords still, in 2011 he won the cross-house hereditary by-election to become one of fifteen 'deputy speakers', following the death of Lord Strabolgi, who was also Labour.
-He was therefore appointed/elected on the all hereditary-peer eligibility basis following a death of one of the 90 places which remain based on heredity.
+He was therefore appointed/elected on the all hereditary-peer eligibility basis following a death of the holder one of the 90 places which remain based on heredity.

 Personal life

-In 1968, he married Elizabeth Liberty, daughter of the writer and journalist Lawrence Vambe MBE.
-They live in London.
-The title is expected to pass to a nephew as they have two daughters:
+In 1968, he married Elizabeth Liberty Vambe, daughter of writer and journalist Lawrence Vambe.
+They live in London and have two daughters: